 Attendance at support group meetings, of course, depends upon transportation.
-To address that need, MD Support created a freely-accessible national database of alternative transportation services for the vision-impaired.
-More than 1570 services from all 50 states have been entered so far, and that number is quickly growing.
+To address that need, MD Support created a national database of alternative transportation services for the vision-impaired, with more than 1570 services from all 50 states entered so far.

 As a result of a need for representation of the low vision population in the marketplace, MD Support is also a leading consumer advocate organization.
 The organization advises and consults with manufacturers of sunglasses and lighting products in order to ensure safety and consideration of the special needs of patients with retinal dystrophies.
 Public education is a major part of that effort, so MD Support works with leading organizations such as the American Academy of Ophthalmology and the American Optometric Association to help raise awareness in both the professional and the lay community.